 If your birth is at the hospital, the process is similar but the hospital staff will do this for you.

-The Midwife Center accepts most private and public (Pennsylvania Medical Assistance) insurance plans for pregnancy, childbirth and primary gynecological (well-woman) care.
+The Midwife Center accepts most private and public (Pennsylvania Medical Assistance) insurance plans for pregnancy, childbirth and primary gynecological care.
 For people who do not have private insurance, our staff can provide guidance for applying for Medical Assistance.
 For those who are not eligible for Medical Assistance we can make arrangements for self-payment.
 In some self-pay cases, we can also offer discounted services depending on the client’s household size and income.

 Please speak with your insurer to find out if they cover our care.
 Learn more about insurance and payments we accept at The Midwife Center.